 We offer free home to school transport for all children of compulsory school age (5-16 years) who meet the entitlement criteria.
 Visit school transport for further information and view our home to school and college transport policy.

 It is also our policy to offer:

-If your child is aged 5-16 we will provide transport if you have a statement of SEN or an education, health and care (EHC) plan that says they need help to attend school.
+If your child is aged 5-16 years, we will provide transport if they have an Education, Health and Care (EHC) plan that says they need help to attend school.

 If your child will be continuing at a special school beyond the age of 16, travel assistance will continue to be provided, subject to a review of needs and potential travel training.

-Parents are responsible for their children before they board the vehicle and after they alight at the end of the day.
+Parents are responsible for their children before they board the vehicle and after they get off at the end of the day.
 This includes ensuring they have a pass to travel, if using a service which requires one.

-Children of primary school age (Years R–6) and children with special needs should be collected from school transport by an appropriate adult, eg a parent/guardian, and parents should ensure that they or someone else can be at the drop-off point.
-If there is no adult present at the drop-off point, the child will not be left, which may mean that the school transport continues its route with the child on board whilst the parent/guardian is contacted.
+Children of primary school age (Reception - Year 6) and children with special needs, should be collected from school transport by an appropriate adult, eg a parent/guardian.
+Parents should ensure that someone can be at the drop-off point.
+If there is no adult present at the drop-off point, the child will not be left.
+This may mean that the school transport continues its route with the child on board, whilst the parent/guardian is contacted.